 Not Early Detection Pregnancy Tests

 Easy@home ovulation strips are available in bulk online and come in a box smaller than a shoe box that’s delivered right to your door.
 Instead of the bulky plastic covers, the tests are just the strip part of a more expensive ovulation test, so they have less waste and can be discrete.

-I loved these tests because of the convenience in purchasing them, their low price, and because they also include a bonus 20 pregnancy tests as well, so you can get started testing to see if your efforts were successful as soon as you want to as well.
+Reviews for these ovulation strips are positive, and mention the ease of use, especially with the accompanying app.
+Personally, I loved these tests because of the convenience in purchasing them, their low price, and because they also include a bonus 20 pregnancy tests as well, so you can get started testing to see if your efforts were successful as soon as you want to as well.
 All in all, this test kit offers massive savings—which is helpful, because then you can start saving for baby!